Best German City Names: 200+ Historic & Imaginary Ideas

 Bacharach

-A wine-trading jewel in the UNESCO Rhine Valley, where medieval walls encircle half-timbered houses and ruined Werner Chapel
+A wine-trading town in the UNESCO Rhine Valley, with medieval walls, half-timbered houses, and the ruined Werner Chapel

 Sankt Goar